There are some key components that any sales enablement strategy needs to be successful.

 Definitions of sales enablement vary.
-Some organisations simply apply the term to their existing sales training, others apply it to their sales and marketing collateral.
+Some organizations simply apply the term to their existing sales training, others apply it to their sales and marketing collateral.
 Both of these approaches miss the bigger picture.
 Sales enablement is a strategic approach for getting the most suitable information to salespeople at the right time and in the right way in order to support consistently meaningful interactions with their customers.
-It’s not about simply making beautiful collateral or getting the whole sales team into a training course, but aligning sales processes with the sales strategy and organisational objectives.
-This alignment must incorporate all the pillars supporting the strategy, including leadership, learning, information, processes, and collaboration to have a fully fleshed out sales enablement program.
+It’s not about simply making beautiful collateral or getting the whole sales team into a training course, but aligning sales processes with the sales strategy and organizational objectives.
+This alignment must incorporate all the pillars supporting the strategy, including leadership, learning, information, processes, and collaboration to have a fully flushed out sales enablement program.

 How do I make my sales enablement efforts successful?

 Arguably the most important factor in the effectiveness of a sales team, strong leadership requires clear and consistent messaging showing full support of the processes, learning, and information in the sales enablement strategy.
-To get the sales team to buy into your program, you need to make them aware of how the program aligns with the organisational objectives, and make sure to clearly and succinctly show them how it will make their workflows easier, help them hit their goals, and build better relationships with their customers.
+To get the sales team to buy into your program, you need to make them aware of how the program aligns with the organizational objectives, and make sure to clearly and succinctly show them how it will make their workflows easier, help them hit their goals, and build better relationships with their customers.

 Make your efforts go further by showing the immediate value to your sales team.
 Share the ‘why me, why now?’ message consistently and repeatedly with clear and focused executive support.
 Leaders must also fully participate in the program.
 This means providing mentorship and coaching, giving and taking feedback, and celebrating accomplishments.
 Sales leaders also need to continually develop their own skills.
 Be sure to plan who mentors the coaches.